SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

     gcloud services enable servicecontrol.googleapis.com
     ```

-    you can always check which services are enabled by typing
+    You can always check which services are enabled by typing

     ```bash
     gcloud services list